NativeScript/docs-v7/ui/theme.md

 The NativeScript core theme is written in SASS, and you can use the theme’s `.scss` files directly.
 Using SASS is a great way to customize the theme in a way that’s not possible in CSS, such as using the theme’s SASS variables to change your app’s appearance.

-To get started, first verify that your app has the [NativeScript SASS plugin](https://github.com/toddanglin/nativescript-dev-sass) installed by running the following command:
+To get started, first verify that your app has the latest version of the [NativeScript SASS plugin](https://github.com/toddanglin/nativescript-dev-sass) installed by running the following command:

 ```
 tns install sass